Gerry O'Sullivan (media)

-Gerrard "Gerry" O'Sullivan (born 1964, London) is a television executive, who has held a number of executive media roles at BSkyB, BBC, Fox News, ABC, Deutsche Telekom and Digicel TV.
-Known as a technology evangelist, in 2009 The Telegraph named him as 'One of the most influential Britons in technology and in 2010 Wired named him as a "TV pioneer" in their annual survey of the U.K's Top 100 digital power brokers.
+Gerrard "Gerry" O'Sullivan (born 1969 in London) is a British television executive, who has held a number of executive media roles at BSkyB, BBC, Fox News, ABC, Deutsche Telekom and Digicel TV.
+In 2009 The Telegraph described him as "one of the most influential Britons in technology" and in 2010 Wired named him a "TV pioneer" in their annual survey of the UK's top 100 digital power brokers.

-Career Timetable
+Career

 O'Sullivan started his media career in 1985 as a broadcast engineer at the BBC.
 He became a senior studio and outside broadcast director of BBC Breakfast, BBC One O'Clock News, BBC Six O'Clock News, BBC Nine O'Clock News, Newsnight, and The Money Programme.
 He was the launch director of the BBC's first live virtual set programme: Working Lunch nominated for an RTS award.

 In 1992, he moved to Sydney and was Head of Production for Australia's first 24-hour news channel TNC.

-In 1995, he moved to New York to become CTO of New York's newest broadcast channel in 12 years WBIS.
+In 1995, he moved to New York to become CTO of WBIS.

-In 1997, he moved to the newly launched Fox News Channel as CTO.
+In 1997, he moved to the newly established Fox News Channel as CTO.

 In 2000 he moved back to the UK to work for BSKYB eventually being promoted to Director of Strategic Product Development.